virtualidentityag/vi-frontend-hub/src/automation.md

 #### Container Actions

-Docker Container actions have the advantage to be packaged with the GitHub Actions code and can only execute in the **GitHub-Hosted Linux Environment**.
+Docker Container actions have the advantage of being packaged with the GitHub Actions code and can only execute in the **GitHub-Hosted Linux Environment**.
 The development of this type of action requires a previous understanding of how Docker works.
 For more information click [here](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-a-docker-container-action)

 #### JavaScript Actions